CheezyBoi217/Eagler-Tester-1_8/README.md

 # Eagler-Tester
-### Privately helping people get their EaglerCraft files on their Apple devices.
+### Helping people get their EaglerCraft files on their Apple devices.